 "I looked all over the place for about a month before we decided we were going to pull the trigger and go get her," Lamb said.

-Lamb says Roxy is not much of a barker, instead sniffing everything in sight or laying on her back for a belly rub.
-He says he was looking for a specific type of dog: a rescue bloodhound, which is Fort Madison High School's mascot, with a disability.
+Lamb said Roxy is not much of a barker, instead sniffing everything in sight or laying on her back for a belly rub.
+He said he was looking for a specific type of dog: a rescue bloodhound, which is Fort Madison High School's mascot, with a disability.

 Roxy fit the bill because her front, right paw did not fully develop, so it is more of a stump with one visible toe and toenail.

-Lamb says he wanted a dog with a disability for a couple reasons.
+Lamb said he wanted a dog with a disability for a couple reasons.
 One is that they tend to not be adopted.

 "Second of all, it gives our kids the idea that, look how well she is accepted.," Lamb said.
 "You can be different and at the same time, loved."